roboticslab-uc3m/soft-robotics-developer-manual/docs/origami/demo.md

-# Demo: Space Navigator (Inverse Kinematcs)
+# Demo: Origami modular robot
-### The following steps are meant to be launched on the Soft Robotics PC, next to Lisbeth :)
+### The following steps are meant to be launched on the RPI

 Throughout this section, the required steps to run the Space Navigator demo of the soft neck are described.